Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

 ## Alerting

 The project includes email notifications for alerting when the average values of gas and electricity usage exceed specified thresholds.
 Configure the email notifications in the AWS SNS topic and provide the appropriate email addresses for the recipients.
+It shows real time data to user.

 ## Contributing